pachterlab/PROBer/pages/source.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ~~~

-Other dependencies are either included, or can be installed using package managers on the system.
+Other dependencies are either included, or can be installed using package managers.

 #### Requirements: